Orange-OpenSource/ods-android/docs/components/Switch.md

 ---
 layout: detail
 title: Switch
-description: Switch description
+description: Swicth selection control allows the user to select options.
 ---

-# Selection controls: switches

-Selection controls allow the user to select options.

 Switches toggle the state of a single setting on or off.
 They are the preferred way to adjust settings on mobile.